 Please note that it is illegal to overstay with your gStudenth status visa even if the residence period is still valid after your study abroad period ends.

 10.About Passport Control

-All foreigners who apply to enter Japan must have their fingerprints and facial photograph taken by special machines at a passport control.
-This system applies to all foreigners entering Japan, except for a few foreigners exempted from the examination.
-If you refuse, you will not be permitted to enter Japan and must leave the country.
+All forein nationals who apply to enter Japan must have their fingerprints and facial photograph taken by special machines at a passport control.
+This system applies to all entering Japan, except for a few people exempted from the examination.
+If you refuse, you will be denied to enter Japan.